 East Nashville is a huge area, located on the opposite side of the Cumberland River to Downtown.
 It’s bounded by the Cumberland to the south and east, I-65 to the west, and Briley Parkway to the north.

-East Nashville is a primarily residential part of the city, made up of a number of smaller neighborhoods such as 5-points, Historic Edgefield, East End, Eastwood Neighbors, Cleveland Park, McFerrin Park, East Hill, Lockeland Springs, Rolling Acres, Inglewood, and Greenwood Neighbors.
+East Nashville is a primarily residential part of the city, made up of a number of smaller neighborhoods such as Five Points, East End, Eastwood Neighbors, Cleveland Park, McFerrin Park, East Hill, Lockeland Springs, Rolling Acres, Inglewood, and Greenwood.

-Perhaps the biggest selling point of East Nashville for the majority of visitors is that the area features a huge number of fabulous parks.
-Options like East Park, Cornelia Fort Airpark Cumberland Park, Shelby Bottoms, and Shelby Park fill the neighborhoods from the banks of the Cumberland River to the outskirts of the city.
+Perhaps the biggest selling point of East Nashville is its fabulous parks.
+Options like East Park, Cornelia Fort Airpark Cumberland Park, Shelby Bottoms, and Shelby Park fill the areas from the banks of the Cumberland River to the outskirts of the city.

-Located on the banks of the Cumberland River, Nissan Stadium is a 69,000-seat outdoor area.
+East Nashville is also home to Nissan Stadium, a 69,000-seat outdoor area.
 The home of the Tennessee Titans of the National Football League, it makes East Nashville the perfect location for anyone coming to see a game or attend one of the many other major events held at the stadium.

-Stay in East Nashville if you want to go for walks in beautiful parks and along the banks of the Cumberland River; you prefer a more residential area; you don’t mind being separated from Downtown;
+Stay in East Nashville if you want to go for walks in beautiful parks; you prefer a more residential area; you don’t mind being separated from Downtown;

-🔍MORE HOTELS IN NASHVILLE11.
-Five Points, hip and trendy area in East Nashville
+Five Points, for hip and trendy area in Nashville

 Located east of the Cumberland River, Five Points neighborhood takes its name from the five-pointed intersection of 11th Street, Clearview Avenue, and Woodland Street in East Nashville.